Rastopyr/ember-cli-victor-shim/README.md

 ## How to use

-Import Paper in you code%
+Import Paper in you code:

 ```es6
 import Ember from 'ember';